SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 }
 ```

 Now head over to `Startup.cs` and add the 'DBContext'.
 Visual Studio should prompt you to add `using Steeltoe.Connector.SqlServer.EFCore` package.

+[NOTE!]
-Note - there is not need to add any other packages like a SqlClient.
+There is not need to add any other packages like a SqlClient.
 The Steeltoe package takes care of everything.

 ```csharp
 public void ConfigureServices(IServiceCollection services) {